-The beds provided in our accessible bedrooms should be 480mm in height.
-This is in accordance with the standards recommended in British Standard 8300:2009 ‘Design of buildings and their approaches to meet the needs of disabled people – Code of Practice’.
-This height is recommended as it corresponds to the seat height of the majority of wheelchairs and, therefore, facilitates transfer between the wheelchair and the bed.
+The beds provided in our accessible bedrooms are 480mm or 520mm in height which corresponds to the range in seat height of the majority of wheelchairs and, therefore facilitates transfer between the wheelchair and the bed.

 All bedrooms are provided with a desk and chair.
 Where space permits a tub chair and small table are also provided.
 If during your stay you would like the bedroom furniture rearranged, or an item of furniture removed or provided, please contact Reception and we will do our utmost to assist.